For Providers · Bloomington-Normal, IL

 We know your inbox is full, so we aim for communication that is clear and useful, not overwhelming.
 As part of our collaboration, we can:

-If you or your team prefer a particular format or cadence (e.g., brief letters, periodic emails, or updates tied to IEP/504 timelines), you can note that on the referral or contact us directly.
+• Adapt to a particular format or cadence your team prefers — brief letters, periodic emails, or updates tied to IEP/504 timelines.
+Just note your preference on the referral or contact us directly.